 Our curriculum consists of 30 credits, nine of which are allocated to required courses in Bioengineering.
 The remaining 21 credits permit students to specialize either in areas appropriate to their individual needs, or to complete the thesis option.
-In order to accommodate working professionals, courses are offered during day and evening hours, as well as weekends at the Long Island (Old Westbury) and New York City (Manhattan) campuses.
+In order to accommodate working professionals, courses are offered during day and evening hours, as well as weekends on the Long Island (Old Westbury) campus.

 Thesis Option Master’s Degree